faceyspacey/transition-group/README.md

 ### onLeave: Function
 these callbacks will of course be called for the given transition

+### onBeforeAppear: Function
+### onBeforeEnter: Function
+### onBeforeLeave: Function
+these callbacks will of course be called for the before their respective transition happens

 ### appear: string
 ### enter: string
 ### leave: string